dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 The restricted Boltzmann machine [Hin2002]_, [Smo1986]_ is a special case of the graph-restricted Boltzmann machine in which the graph is a complete bipartite graph.
 Furthermore, partial observations are restricted to be on one and only one partite set of the graph.
-These modelling constraints were motivated by the need for an efficient training algorithm [Hin2002]_, [Hin2010]_.
+These modeling constraints were motivated by the need for an efficient training algorithm [Hin2002]_, [Hin2010]_.

 Quantum Boltzmann machines offer a generalization of Boltzmann machines and are